Q: What is bus transportation like in Bielsko-Biala?

 Q:What can I buy in a pharmacy?

-: Cosmetics and medicaments are available at the Ppharmaciesy (Polish apteka).
-Some kinds of medicine are only available by a prescription (issued by a Polish doctor).
-But, if you catch a cold and your nose is running, it's easy to buy aspirin or other helpful remedies in many shops.
+A: Cosmetics and medicaments are available at the pharmacies (Polish apteka).
+Some kinds of medicine are only available by a prescription (issued by a doctor).
+But, if you catch a cold and your nose is running, it is easy to buy aspirin or other helpful remedies in many shops.

-More about weather in Bielsko Biała here and here.
+More about the climate in Bielsko Biała here and here.

 ©2022 University of Bielsko-Biala.
 All rights reserved.